tenzir/tenzir/web/docs/command-line.md

 These options are sorted by precedence, i.e., command-line arguments override environment variables, which override configuration file settings.
-Compile-time defaults can only be changed by [rebuilding Tenzir from source](build.md).
+Compile-time defaults can only be changed by rebuilding Tenzir from source.

 Let's discuss the first three options in more detail.

-## Command Line
+## Command Line Arguments

-Tenzir has a hierarchical command structure of this form:
+The command line arguments of the executables have the following synopis:

 ```
 tenzir [opts] <pipeline>